Teknikaali/jekyll-blog-comments/README.md

+# Customizations

+This repository is a heavily modified version of the original:
+* Core functionality has been moved to a different project file making the PostComment just a thin passthrough layer
+* Heavily uses Dependency Injection to make code more testable
+* Adds xUnit unit test and code coverage reporting with Coverlet + ReportGenerator

 # Jekyll Blog Comments Azure Function

 An Azure Function App that receives comment form posts and creates a pull request against your GitHub repository as part of the [jekyll-blog-comments](https://github.com/damieng/jekyll-blog-comments) system.